MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagproviderdisplay-canonical-property.md

 api_type:
 - COM
 ms.assetid: 62e96db8-4c3e-4f73-b695-99eb4b2396fd
-description: "Contains the vendor-defined display name for a service provider."
+description: "Contains the vendor-defined display name for a service provider.
+These properties and PR_PROVIDER_DLL_NAME are defined only on profile sections of service providers."
 ---

 # PidTagProviderDisplay Canonical Property